akdenizcse/pl-evaluation-solidity/template.md

 ------------------------
 ### Examples
 - this example is one of the `smart contract` but simple one.
-- what does exactly that smart contract example do?
+- what does exactly that smart contract example do? ss.

 That sets the value of a variable and exposes it for other contracts to access.

 ```pragma solidity >=0.4.0 <0.7.0;